SanjeevaRDodlapati/work_plan/work_log.md

 ### 7 May 2020
   1. Changed the code for creating binned data. (earlier code was wrong)
 ### 8 May 2020
   1. Wrote code for KNN accuracy plots.
+  2. Submitted jobs on wahab for dna window extraction on all D3, D5, D7 wgbs_human datasets saved to processed folder.